‘Civilizations VI’ Brings Australia To The Franchise In Upcoming DLC

 And to top it off, Australia has a very powerful unique unit which replaces the infantry.
 The “Diggers” as they are commonly known as historically, get a pair of buffs when compared to standard infantry.
 They get a boost when fighting next to water, and also get buffed when fighting in territory not controlled by Australia.
 These buffs will make them some of the best D-Day invasion troops available in the game, no doubt leading to a more aggressive play-style from people who enjoy invading other continents.

-Considering Civilization 6 pushes Australia towards the coasts, the water buff makes playing Australia as more of a pirate nation (in custom maps) an rather potent option.
+Considering Civilization 6 pushes Australia towards the coasts, the water buff makes playing Australia as more of a pirate nation (in custom maps) a rather potent option.
 Imagine a world with a bunch of archipelagos.
 The Australian nation would have a field day in such a situation, and even in a map with a large amount of land, the Outback Station will help Australia maintain relevance even when coasts are not as readily available.

-Neither a price nor a release date have been released for this upcoming Civilizations VI DLC, though if you look at recent nation DLC’s, like Poland, it seem likely that Australia (if released on its own) will be around $5 or so.
+Neither a price nor a release date has been released for this upcoming Civilizations VI DLC, though if you look at recent nation DLC’s, like Poland, it seems likely that Australia (if released on its own) will be around $5 or so.

 2K will be releasing more than just Australia when it comes out.
 The company expects to release major tools for modders and content creators as well.
 According to the official Civ 6 post, “Multiplayer teams and mod tools have been two of the community’s most-requested features, and we’re happy to bring them to Civilization VI.
 Steam Workshop will allow you to browse, add, and subscribe to mods more easily, and the other tools will make it easier for artists and modders to express their creativity within the game.
 With the update to multiplayer you will be able to team up with your friends to conquer the world together against AI or human opponents.”